bkocis/bkocis.github.io/_posts/2019-09-02-NanoDegrees-from-udacity-summary.md

 In this post a summary of my Udacity Nano-degrees (ND) github repositories is listed.
 They contain the submitted and accepted project code.

-I started my first ND in march of 2019, with the Deep Learning ND (DLND).
+I started my first ND in march of 2019, with the Deep Learning NanoDegree (DLND).
 It took me 4 months to complete 5 coding projects.
-Immediately after graduation from the DLND I started the next one, the Computer Vision ND (CVND).
+Immediately after graduation from the DLND I started the next one, the Computer Vision NanoDegree(CVND).

 Here are my uploaded projects: